maryna-dinaburska/data-analysis-project/README.md

-# data-analysis-project
+# Data Analysis Project

-Basic data analysis project using Excel
+This project demonstrates basic data analysis skills using Excel.

+## What I did:
+- Organized and analyzed data
+- Used formulas and calculations
+- Interpreted results

+## Tools:
+- Microsoft Excel

+## Purpose:
+To practice analytical and data interpretation skills.